Population Health

-The Montana Primary Care Association’s vision is health equity for all Montanans.
-MPCA’s population health and health equity programs are focused on improving the overall health and well-being of health center patients, especially those patients who are historically underserved, have complex clinical and social needs, and/or demonstrate health disparities.
+The Montana Primary Care Association’s population health programs are focused on improving the overall health and well-being of health center patients, especially those patients who are historically underserved, have complex clinical and social needs, and/or demonstrate health disparities.

 Population health is defined as “the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
 [1] Population health efforts may target the entire patient population served at health centers or target defined sub-populations of patients with similar needs.